MarkPerry24/pingdom-consumer/README.md

 This is an initial release.
 As far as I know this is far more full featured than anything else around and I was intending to implement a full support for the Pingdom API but upon reflection implemented the most common tasks with a view to implementing upon request as some of the features look like they would not see much usage.

-This can be used by extracting and running: Import-Module (path to Mperry.Pingdom folder) in powershell cli Extracting to a path included in PSModulePath and just reopening powershell cli
+This can be used by extracting and running:
+"Import-Module (path to Mperry.Pingdom folder)" in powershell cli OR
+Extracting to a path included in PSModulePath and just reopening powershell cli

 So far we have support for: